shawnoster/notes-public/dnd.wintersail.md

 Sweet talking, flattering, paying respectfully, or a quest or two will all result in everyone being happy and rewarding the party well.
 The Dragon will be quite free with items and tokens from her hoard, depending on how much they flatter her egg and/or business.

-The Priests will be grateful and provide moderate apprication but are too busy already planning the next ritual to give the party much notice.
+The Priests will be grateful and provide moderate appreciation but are too busy already planning the next ritual to give the party much notice.

 Wintersail will think the party is great fun, add it to their list of stories, and offer wild tales of adventures.

 ### Medium